Prevent a Claim

 Tips to prevent a claim

-- Inspect your roof for repair before the rainy season begins
+- Inspect your roof for needed repairs before the bad weather season for your area.

-- Turn off the water supply prior to taking a prolonged vacation
+- Turn off the house water supply before taking a prolonged vacation.

-- Catalog the principal contents of each room, including the date of purchase and purchase price.
-If you still have the sales receipts, attach them to your list.
+Catalog the principal contents of each room, including the date of purchase and purchase price.

-- It's wise to also photograph items or make a video of each room.
-Don't forget the closets-replacing bulging wardrobes can be costly!
+Photograph items or take a video of each room.
+Don’t forget the closets – replacing bulging wardrobes can be costly!